vijaysmetgud/Dev-Ops-Trainings-Ajay/Ansible/Intro.md

 * eg:- ajay.apache-webserver ---> we should create roles like this...

-## To execute our roles in other machine like ansible nodes parallel
+## To execute our roles/playbooks in other machine like ansible nodes parallel or at a time follow below option

  * - F --- Fore-Key execute parallel
+ * Ansible's parallel processes are known as forks,and the default number of forks is 5 in the ansible-cfg file.
+ * You can change the default number of forks for every execution you do by editing the ansible.cfg file.
+ * You can also change the number of forks on a per-command basis, either when running an Ansible ad-hoc command or an ansible-playbook command, by using the -f flag.
+This flag allows you to change the default to a higher or lower value depending on the group you are executing against.
+ * Example of -f or fork-key command:-

+          ansible host -f forks_number -m module -a “arguments”

+          ansible-playbook -f forks_number playbook.yml

+          ansible-playbook -f 10 playbook.yml
  ---

 * **Set_facts** - we will use to set the variables in the yml file directley instead of using in var file